LMCF-IMG/Analysis_Mitochondrial_Ultrastructure_and_Morphology/README.md

 See also **a PDF poster in the file repository above**.
 The poster was presented at [CzechBioImaging conference: Imaging Principles of Life 2025, September 17-19, Rozdrojovice, Brno, Czech Republic](https://www.czech-bioimaging.cz/activities/conference/).

-### Protocols for training in empanada-napari and models
+### Protocols for training in empanada-napari and resulting models

-For training full images for segmentation of mitochondria we applied empanada plugin [*Finetune a model*](https://empanada.readthedocs.io/en/latest/tutorials/finetune_tutorial.html#finetune-tutorial).
+1. For training full images for segmentation of mitochondria we applied empanada plugin [*Finetune a model*](https://empanada.readthedocs.io/en/latest/tutorials/finetune_tutorial.html#finetune-tutorial).
 We created two different models, the first one for original data acquired by Jeol 1400+ electron microscope, the second for scanned images from older electron microscope photographs.
 In both case we finetuned MitoNet_v1 model, which is delivered with empanada installation.
 We finetuned 4 last layers of this model.

 ... zmínit nutnost pospojování vysegmentovaných fragmentů v napari ... export dat s použitím empanada do správné struktury